Hambones82/OniObjectExplorer/README.md

 The inspectors allow you to view various members of components of gameobjects.
 This mod supports viewing "basic type" members at depth 0 or basic type members at depth 1 that are members of non-basic type memebers at depth 0.
 In other words, a member of a component that is a primitive type (e.g., int, bool, string, float), can be viewed.
-In addition, a member of a struct that is, itself, a member of a component, can be viewed, as long as the member of the struct is a primitive type.
+In addition, a member of a non-basic field or property that is, itself, a member of a component, can be viewed, as long as the member of the struct is a primitive type.
 In the code, a member at depth 0 is called a member and a member at depth 1 is called a sub-member.

 The object explorer allows for customization of the specific members of components that are viewable, as well as the specific sub-members that are viewable.